CogappLabs/storiiies-viewer-nextjs/README.md

 ## Features

-- Create stories from any IIIF image URL
+ - Create stories from IIIF image or manifest URLs
 - Add annotations at the current viewport position
 - Resize and reposition annotations with Annotorious
 - Drag-and-drop reordering of annotations